junegunn/fzf/README.md

 ### Preview window

-When `--preview` option is set, fzf automatically starts external process with the current line as the argument and shows the result in the split window.
+When `--preview` option is set, fzf automatically starts an external process with the current line as the argument and shows the result in the split window.

 ```bash